MarcinOrlowski/laravel-api-response-builder/README.md

 For simplicity of consuming, produced JSON response is **always** the same at its core and contains the following data:

-  * `success` (boolean) determines if API method succeeded or not
+  * `success` (boolean) determines if API method succeeded or not,
-  * `code` (int) being your own return code
+  * `code` (int) being your own return code,
-  * `locale` (string) locale used for error message (obtained automatically via \App::getLocale())
+  * `locale` (string) locale used for error message (obtained automatically via `\App::getLocale()`),
-  * `message` (string) human readable description of `code`
+  * `message` (string) human readable description, telling what `code` really means,
   * `data` (object|null) your returned payload or `null` if there's no data to return.

-If you need to return other/different fields in response, see [Manipulating Response Object](#manipulating-response-object).
+If you need to return other/different fields in response, see [Manipulating Response Object](#manipulating-response-object) chapter for detailed implementation guides.

 ## Return Codes ##

-Return codes must be positive integer.
-Code `0` (zero) always means success, all other codes are treated as error codes.
+All return codes must be positive integer.
+Code `0` (zero) **ALWAYS** means **success**.
+All other codes are considered error codes.

 #### Code Ranges ####

 In one of our projects we had multiple APIs chained together (so one API called another).
-In case of method failure we wanted to be able to do the "cascade" and use return code provided by API that failed.
+So we wanted to be able to chain API invocations and still be able to tell which one failed in case of problems.
 For example our API consumer call method of publicly exposed API "A".
 That API uses internal API "B" method, but under the hood "B" also delegates some work and talks to API "C".
 In case of failure of method in "C", API consumer would see its' return code.
-This simplifies the code, and helps keep features separated but to make this work you must ensure no API return code overlaps, otherwise you cannot easily tell which one in your chain failed.
-For that reason Response Builder supports code ranges, allowing you to configure `min_code` and `max_code` you want to be allowed, and no code outside this range would be allowed by Response Builder.
+This simplifies the code and helps keep features separated but to make this work you must ensure no API return code overlaps, otherwise you cannot easily tell which one in your chain failed.
+For that reason ResponseBuilder supports code ranges, allowing you to configure `min_code` and `max_code` you want to be allowed in given API.
+No code outside this range would be allowed by ResponseBuilder so once you assign non-overlaping ranges to your modules, your live will be easier and ResponseBuilder will fail (throwing an exception) if wrong code is used, so your unit tests should detect any error code clash easily.

 If you do not need code ranges for your API, just set `max_code` in configuration file to some very high value.

-**IMPORTANT:** codes from `0` to `63` (inclusive) are reserved by Response Builder and cannot be assigned to your codes.
+**IMPORTANT:** codes from `0` to `63` (inclusive) are reserved by ResponseBuilder and cannot be assigned to your codes.

 ## Exposed Methods ##

-All ResponseBuilder methods are **static**, and for simplicity of use, it's recommended to add the following `use` to make using Response Builder easier:
+All ResponseBuilder methods are **static**, and for simplicity of use, it's recommended to add the following `use` to make using ResponseBuilder easier:

     use MarcinOrlowski\ResponseBuilder\ResponseBuilder;